Suvendu Adhikari: Early life and education

-Early Political career
+Early political career

-Adhikari was first elected as a councillor from Indian National Congress in the Contai Municipality in 1995.
+Adhikari was first elected as a councillor from Indian National Congress in the Kanthi Municipality in 1995.
 In 2006, Adhikari was elected to the West Bengal Legislative Assembly from Kanthi Dakshin constituency.
-He also became the chairman of Kanthi Municipal Corporation in the same year.
+He also became the chairman of Kanthi Municipality in the same year.

 In 2007, Adhikari spearheaded the anti-land-acquisition movement in the Nandigram.
 He led the Bhumi Uchhed Pratirodh Committee.
 The ruling Left Front government in West Bengal planned to acquire 10,000 acres of land in the village to set up a special economic zone.
 This movement catapulted Mamata Banerjee to the centre-stage of Bengali politics.
 The state CID alleged that Adhikari had supplied arms to the Maoists to wage an armed movement against the state government.

 After Adhikari's success in Nandigram, Banerjee made him the party's observer (in-charge) of the Jangal Mahal i.e. Paschim Medinipur, Purulia and Bankura districts.
 He was successful in expanding the party's base in these districts.
 In 2009, he was elected to the Lok Sabha from the Tamluk constituency.
 He defeated his nearest rival Lakshman Seth of Communist Party of India (Marxist) by a margin of approximately 173,000 votes.